night-fury-rider/uv-movie-analyzer/README.md

 ## Build

-Run `ng build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+It will create all minified build without .map files.

 ## Running unit tests